GoC-Spending/goc-spending-website-v1/site/content/download/index.md

 This table includes the raw data above, with a range of additional metadata columns whose fields were generated from the raw data (cleaned and normalized vendor names, effective start and end years, etc.).
 It includes columns that flag duplicate or erroneous entries.
 This table is a good place to start for conducting your own analysis.

-### “Export” table
+### “Clean” table

 This table includes the data from the “source” table, minus the duplicate and error-flagged rows.
 It includes the generated metadata described in the “source” table above.

 ### “By year” table

-This table is generated from the “export” table, and includes separate entries for each effective year (based on the [normalizing by year](/methodology#normalizing-by-year) method).
+This table is generated from the “clean” table, and includes separate entries for each effective year (based on the [normalizing by year](/methodology#normalizing-by-year) method).
 Of the downloads listed, this table is the easiest way to do year-by-year analyses, based on the methodology used here.

 ## Original source data

 ### Proactive Disclosure websites

-You can download the scraped HTML excerpts, or the parsed JSON files [generated from these excerpts](/methodology) from the [goc-spending-data archive repository](https://github.com/GoC-Spending/goc-spending-data) on GitHub.
+You can download the scraped HTML excerpts, or the parsed JSON files [generated from these excerpts](/methodology/) from the [goc-spending-data archive repository](https://github.com/GoC-Spending/goc-spending-data) on GitHub.

 This repository includes data from {{< vars totalScrapedProactiveDisclosureDepartments >}} Proactive Disclosure websites, {{< vars numberOfWebsitesNowOffline >}} of which are no longer available online.